-Besides pumps, the staple shoes were low heeled oxfords.
-These shoes which looked like men’s dress shoes, were comfortable yet classy.
-The tied up with string laces and came in basic earthy colors.
+Besides pumps, the staple shoes were low heeled Oxfords.
+These shoes, which looked like men’s dress shoes, were comfortable yet classy.
+They tied up with string laces and came in basic earthy colors.

 The stock market crash of 1929 caused a crash in flamboyant shoe fashion as well.
-High heeled t-straps shoes and string tie oxfords were still popular but the decorations and the colors were more minimal.
+High heeled T-strap shoes and string tie Oxfords were still popular, but the decorations and the colors became much more minimal.
 Sleek and simple was in.
 Flashy was out.
 Colors were more subtle and muted like evergreen, navy, brown and black for daytime wear.
-They typically matched or at least didn’t clash with a ladies outfit.
+They typically matched or at least didn’t clash with a lady’s outfit.
 For evening, matching colors and fabrics were a must.
-Silk, satin, and velvets were the predominant shoe materials and dress materials of the 20’s.
+Silk, satin, and velvet were the predominant shoe and dress materials of the ’20s.
 Accents of silver or gold piping added minimal decoration to plain shoes.

 1930s Women’s Shoes

-The one style I usually associate with the 1930s in not the style itself but the decoration technique.
-Cut out, cut away, and punch outs are all terms used to describe small perforated decorative holes in the shoe body or accent material.
-Cutouts could be used on oxford, pumps, and heels among other shoes.
+The one shoe style I usually associate with the 1930s is not the style itself, but the decoration technique.
+Cut-out, cutaway, and punch-outs are all terms used to describe small perforated decorative holes in the shoe body or accent material.
+Cutouts could be used on Oxfords, pumps, heels, and any other shoes.

-Every 30’s women had to have a two-tone white and whatever color was your favorite, shoe.
-The two-toned color combination was seen on casual and evening wear styles.
-Men too embraced the striking patterns of two-toned shoes and together women and men walked into the 1940s with style.
-Read more about women’s 1930s shoes.
+Every ’30s women had to have a white and “whatever color was your favorite” two-tone shoe.
+The two-toned color combination was seen on both casual and evening wear styles.
+Men, too, embraced the striking patterns of two-toned shoes and together women and men walked into the 1940s with style.
+Read more about women’s 1930s shoes here.

-Although there was great concern for the health of women’s feet during the mid 1930’s the desire for more freedom in footwear was greater.
+Although there was great concern for the health of women’s feet during the mid 1930s, the desire for more freedom in footwear was greater.
 Open toe, peep toe, and sandals with criss-cross slingback heel straps were a welcome daytime choice.
-The late 30’s brought about “clunky” cork wedge heels also know as “spool heels” and platform shoes.
-Read more about these and other 1940s Style Shoes.
+The late ’30s also brought about clunky cork wedge heels (also known as “spool heels”) and platform shoes.
+Read more about these and other 1940s Style Shoes here.